Aircraft Brokers – How to Find Your Perfect MatchOctober 25, 2019

 - Alert the seller to any regulatory changes that could affect the sale of the aircraft.
 Guide the seller to respond to regulatory changes.

-Aircraft Broker Fees and Commissions
+Aviation Broker Fees and Commissions

 Aircraft brokers receive payment from aircraft sellers.
 While each broker is free to set aircraft broker fees as they choose, here is a typical fee schedule: